wazuh/wazuh/api/test/integration/README.md

 integration tests.

 The `docker-compose.yml` file used to deploy the environment is at `wazuh/api/test/integration/env`.
-The `Dockerfile`, `entrypoint.sh`, and other configuration files can be found at the `base` directory.
+The `Dockerfile`, `entrypoint.sh`, and other configuration files can be found in the `base` directory.

-We also use specific **configurations and healthchecks depending on the test executed**.
+We also use specific **configurations and health checks depending on the test executed**.
 These configurations can be found at the `configurations` directory.
-Python scripts commonly used by some of these healthchecks and files are located at the `tools` directory.
+Python scripts commonly used by some of these health checks and files are located in the `tools` directory.

-Apart from this setup, we simulate 2 disconnected and 2 never connected agents.
+Apart from this setup, we simulate 2 disconnected and 2 never-connected agents.

 ### How is the environment deployed?